Home » San Diego » Tips for visiting San Diego Zoo with kids

 Be ready for gusts of wind, vibrating seats, and surprise sprays of water in your face, immensely enhancing the movie-watching experience.

-Movies run daily till about an hour before closing time, and the entry fee is $7 per person.
+Movies run daily until about an hour before closing time; the entry fee is US$8 per person.

 Kids Playgrounds

-Besides the fantastic animals, San Diego Zoo also has nice playgrounds for toddlers.
+Besides the fantastic animals, the San Diego Zoo has nice playgrounds for toddlers.

 The open-air Elephant play yard is opposite Elephant Odyssey and has puzzles, play fossil digs, etc.